United States and weapons of mass destruction

-The US biological weapons program ran from 1943 to 1969, when it was renounced, alongside the first use of chemical weapons.
+The US biological weapons program ran from 1943 to 1969.
+It weaponized and stockpiled the biological agents that cause anthrax, botulism, brucellosis, Q-fever, toxic shock syndrome, and Venezuelan equine encephalitis virus.
+In 1969 the program was renounced, alongside the first use of chemical weapons.

 Nuclear weapons

 U.S. nuclear warhead stockpiles, 1945–2002.

 Nuclear weapons have been used twice in combat: two nuclear weapons were used by the United States against Japan during World War II in the atomic bombings of Hiroshima and Nagasaki.
 Altogether, the two bombings killed 105,000 people and injured thousands more while devastating hundreds or thousands of military bases, factories, and cottage industries.

 The U.S. conducted an extensive nuclear testing program.
 1054 tests were conducted between 1945 and 1992.
 The exact number of nuclear devices detonated is unclear because some tests involved multiple devices while a few failed to explode or were designed not to create a nuclear explosion.
 The last nuclear test by the United States was on September 23, 1992; the U.S. has signed but not ratified the Comprehensive Nuclear-Test-Ban Treaty.

 Currently, the United States nuclear arsenal is deployed in three areas: